 The Australian Competition and Consumer Commission has threatened bicycle shops around Melbourne and other towns that if they sell bicycles without breaks they could be fined $1million.

 Greater Britain through Scotland and Ireland are under snow.
 At some points the conditions was so sever shops started running out of stock because the trucks could not deliver it.
-On Wednesday, 09 December the temperature dropped below -20C.

 Police in the Netherlands have arrested a 16 year old boy on suspicion of being involved in the 1000’s of people or the non group called Anonymous or Operation Payback.

 Operation Payback, the people behind the various hacks and DDoS attacks had their Facebook page with more than 5000 members deleted.
 The page is now nowhere to be found.

 Operation Payback, the war against those that stand against Wikileaks so to speak is heating up.